 It was founded more than 30 years ago to promote the involvement of UK scientists in collaborative research in this area.
 The idea is to harness a variety of expertises among the Community Members and to foster collaborations in a friendly and cooperative environment so as to carry out world-class researches effectively, both in terms of costs and efforts.
 The UK has a large and successful research community engaged this area of work.
 CCP5 plays a key role in achieving communication across this large community.
 The Project has a high international profile: approximately 50 % of the large membership (currently around 700) is from overseas.

-CCP5 supports several simulation program suites for a wide range of simulation techniques such as the molecular dynamics (MD), monte carlo (MC), lattice Boltzmann (LB) and dissipative particle dynamics (DPD) etc. The software development (the 'DL_Software') has been carried out by scientific software programmers at STFC Daresbury Laboratory, which is the world leading research center in developing and testing advanced computational methologies to fully exploit state-of-the-art massively parallelised supercomputers.
+CCP5 supports several simulation program suites for a wide range of simulation techniques such as the molecular dynamics (MD), monte carlo (MC), lattice Boltzmann (LB) and dissipative particle dynamics (DPD) etc. The software development has been carried out mainly by scientific software programmers at STFC Daresbury Laboratory, which is the world leading research center in developing and testing advanced computational methologies to fully exploit state-of-the-art massively parallelised supercomputers.

 For many years, Daresbury Laboratory has been working synergistically with CCP5 in terms of software support and developing new and often novel functionalities so as to enable the Community Members to carry out new science, ensuring UK is established and maintained at the forefront position in computer simulation of condensed phases.

 In order to promote and encourage knowledge exchange and research collaborative efforts among the Members, CCP5 has been organising a variety of activities on a regular basis.

 CCP5 has been organising sucessful CCP5 Annual Conference as a platform for research presentations and problem discussions.
 CCP5 also runs an annual Summer School that instructs 60-70 graduate students in the art of statistical-mechanics based simulation methods.